Signs and Symptoms of Commonly Abused Drugs

 - Excessive binge drinking (drinking more than one eight-ounce beer or a five-ounce glass of wine in one hour.)

 People who abuse alcohol will frequently have the scent of it on their clothes or breath.
-To know more about the effects of alcohol use, the signs of alcohol abuse and the best treatment options to help an alcoholic, call us at 1-888-744-0069.
+To know more about the short and long-term effects of alcohol use, the major signs of alcohol abuse and the best treatment options to help someone with an alcohol problem, call us at 1-888-744-0069Who Answers?.

 Credit: Business Insider

-Marijuana is considered one of the more benign illegal drugs, but it is still prone to abuse.
+Marijuana is considered one of the more benign illegal drugs, but it is still prone to dangerous outcomes and abuse.
 It is also one of the most popular drugs among many demographics.

 Some signs of marijuana abuse include: